 Herbal remedies, along with hypnosis and acupuncture, are other treatments that may help patients quit smoking.

-Using tobacco products has a dramatic effect on our overall health.
+Using tobacco products has a dramatic effect on our overall health as well as our dental health.
 We know the damage it causes and have seen great developments in treatment of the damaging effects.
-Cessation of smoking is the key to success!
-There are many treatment/therapies to help you when you are ready to quit.
+Cessation of smoking is the key to success to maintain a healthy lifestyle!
+There are many different types of treatment/therapies to help you when you are ready to quit.
 Speak to your dentist and physician, they may be the best way to help you kick off your new, healthier, smoke-free, lifestyle.